isomerpages/moe-greendalesec/_greendale-xperience/Direct School Admission/DSA : Outdoor  Adventure.md

 <p>Selected to participate in our Annual 2D1N Sea Expedition.</p>
 </li>
 <li>
-<p>Opportunity to represent school in GaRang competition, National Orienteering
+<p>Opportunity to represent school in GARanG competition, National Orienteering
 Race and other Rock Climbing competitions</p>
 </li>
 <li>
-<p>Involvement in the planning and implementation GaRang competition and
+<p>Involvement in the planning and implementation of GARanG competition and
 Sea Expedition</p>
 </li>
 <li>